 Mat 3:8 "Therefore bear fruits worthy of repentance.'

-As Christians He will deal with us as individuals, just as He had dealt with Israel as a nation in the OT.
-Whenever Israel (His people) walked in disobedience, idolatry and abominations, (these are acts of Unbelief in God), God allowed the enemies to conquer them.
-Finally, God allowed the Babylonians to ransack Jerusalem and left Israel desolate.
+He will deal with Christians as individuals, just as He had dealt with Israel as a nation in the OT.
+Whenever Israel (His people) walked in disobedience, idolatry and abominations, which are acts of Unbelief in God, He allowed the enemies to conquer them.
+In the end, God allowed the Babylonians to ransack Jerusalem and left Israel desolate.

 When Israel (fig tree) walked in Unbelief (leaves only and without any fruit), God allowed the enemies to conquer them (cut off).